eahrold/filevaultsetup/Other Items/V2_readme.md

 You will need to create a Code signing certificate named Mac Developer.

 You'll also want to change the FVSHelper-Info.plist and FileVault Setup-Info.plist
-to correctly represent your Certificate Leaf.
+to correctly represent your Certificate Leaf in the...
-in the

 	"Clients allowed to add and remove tool"